frossm/cal/README.md

     java -jar cal.jar

- Please note that cal.jar must be in your path.
+ Please note that java must be in your path and this assumes cal.jar is in your current directory.
+Basic command line topics and I won't go into detail here.

 ## Examples